Beta-OSS/Beta-OSS/README.md

 - 👋 Hi, I’m @Beta-OSS
 - 👀 I’m interested in any Python or C# projects you need help with
-- 🌱 I’m currently learning C# via Unity and would love any help you can offer.
 - 📫 How to reach me on discord via Beta#0376

 <!---